Xerxes004/fluent-fsm/README.md

 hook up closures or functions to run when a state is entered, exited, or an event happens when in that state.

 You can define transitions with the `goto` syntax.
+Whichever event was last mentioned in an `on` function call is the event that is in scope for the transition.
+The `goto` function can only be called once per event/state pair.

 ```rust
 // Assume the state machine is for a garage door.